-Will the August 2022 (fall) academic period be on campus?
+Will the Spring 2024 academic period be on campus?

 Yes.
-Students who apply and are accepted to AUA’s August 2022 class will join their fellow students, as well as AUA faculty and staff, on our Preclinical Sciences campus in Antigua.
+Students who apply and are accepted to AUA’s Spring 2024 class will join their fellow students, as well as AUA faculty and staff, on our Preclinical Sciences campus in Antigua.

 Do I need to be fully vaccinated to attend classes in Antigua?

 Effective as of January 15, 2023, while AUA strongly recommends that students be fully vaccinated against the COVID -19 virus, including all CDC recommended boosters, the University will not require students to be so vaccinated.
 However, because, at present, most of the University’s clinical affiliated teaching hospitals require that students be fully vaccinated before they will be permitted to engage in training at those affiliated hospitals, unvaccinated students will be limited in where they will be able to complete their clinical clerkship training and may find it difficult, more costly and/or more inconvenient, if not impossible, to complete the requirements for graduation, timely or at all.
 As part of its curricular requirements, the University requires its preclinical students to participate in clinical training at St. John’s Hospital, the only hospital in Antigua.
 Presently, St. John’s Medical Center requires that students be fully vaccinated before they are permitted to train there.
 AUA will endeavor to provide training as comparable as is reasonable in lieu of the training requirement at St. Johns.

 What specific facilities will I have access to on campus?